An enriched category theory of language: from syntax to semantics: A metric space interpretation

-By applying $-\ln$ to morphisms of $\mathcal{L}$ we thus obtain a new category $\mathcal{M}$ having the same objects as $\mathcal{L}$ and where the hom object between any pair of expressions $x$ and $y$ is given by $\mathcal{M}(x,y):=-\ln\mathcal{L}(x,y)$.
-It is then straightforward to check that $0\geq \mathcal{M}(x,x)$ for all expressions $x$ and moreover that $\mathcal{M}(x,y)+\mathcal{M}(y,z)\geq \mathcal{M}(x,z)$ for all expressions $x,y,z$ (in fact, both inequalities become equalities in this case), thus showing that $\mathcal{M}$ is indeed a $[0,\infty]$-category.
 Categories enriched over $[0,\infty]$ are typically called \emph{generalized metric spaces} \cite{Lawvere73,Lawvere86} since composition of morphisms is precisely the triangle inequality, though notice that symmetry is not required as with usual metrics.
 Even so, we embrace the generalized metric space point of view and will denote hom objects in $\mathcal{M}$ by $d_\mathcal{M}(x,y):=\mathcal{M}(x,y)$, thinking of $d_\mathcal{M}$ as defining a kind of distance between texts.
-Texts that are likely extensions have distances that are near the texts they extend, and texts that are not extensions of one another are infinitely far apart.
+Texts that are likely extensions of other texts have small distances from the texts they extend, and texts that are not extensions of one another are infinitely far apart.
 Figure \ref{fig:metricspace} illustrates a picture one might have in mind.
 Paths in this generalized metric space go in only one direction and represent stories: you begin somewhere, there are expectations of where the story is going, the story continues, expectations of where you are going are revised, the story continues, and so on.
 So the two categories $\mathcal{L}$ and $\mathcal{M}$ have the same information, but the first emphasizes the probabilistic point of view while the second gives a geometric picture.